pelco/typoga/README.md

 Typoga
 ======

-Typoga is a different touch typing game.
+Typoga is a touch typing game.

 #### Description

 Hey!
-Try out Typoga!
 Typoga is touch typing game where you need to type words as fast as you can.
-The more accurate and fast you are, the higher your score.
 All your scores are saved so that you can track your progress.

 #### Instructions